We’ve updated our international programs

 We’ve reviewed how we deliver our funding to support international engagement, travel and presentations, with the aim of reducing duplication across our programs.

 We have developed targeted investment to support organisations receiving multiyear investment to tour and present internationally who cannot apply to Arts Projects.
-The first round has now closed, with investment supporting activities commencing from 1 January 2025.
+The first round supported activities commencing from 1 January 2025.
+More details on future rounds will be announced soon.

 The International Travel Fund supports travel costs associated with Australian artists, creative workers and organisations participating in market development events or key gatherings overseas.
-The Fund is now open for applications with the first round supporting travel from 1 April 2025 to 1 July 2025.
+Applications for the most recent round closed on Tuesday 11 November, with notifications expected by mid-January.
+The next rounds will close in April and August 2026.

 Music Australia also provides regular opportunities for contemporary Australian musicians to travel, collaborate and tour internationally through the Export Development Fund, and support to industry professionals to attend international conferences through devolved funding programs.